 2020/21 Season Update

-After evaluating guidance and information shared by Governor Brown and state health officials in regards to large gatherings of people in public spaces, Oregon Symphony concerts scheduled through December 31, 2020, in Portland and Salem are cancelled.
-Oregon Symphony plans to resume live performances in January 2021.
+In accordance with federal and state guidelines to prevent the further spread of COVID-19, Oregon Symphony concerts scheduled through June 14, 2021, in Portland and Salem are canceled.
+Oregon Symphony plans to resume live, in-person performances in Fall 2021.